antor44/livestream_video/README.md

 #
 # To-Do List

+- Advanced audio chunk processing to avoid transcriptions out of context.
-- Voice activity detection (VAD) for splitting audio into chunks
+- Voice activity detection (VAD) for splitting audio into chunks.
-- Advanced GUI as a standalone application
+- Advanced GUI as a standalone application.
-- Support for different AI engines
+- Support for different AI engines.
-- Sound filters
+- Sound filters.
 - ...

 #